pbougie/mac-dev-env/ruby-gems.md

 	sudo nano /Library/LaunchDaemons/org.rubygems.gem.plist

 Copy and paste the following text into the aforementioned file.
+The path to the `gem` executable cannot use the `rbenv` shim binary because the environment in your startup script never gets set up.
+Pick your primary version of Ruby and use an absolute path to the `gem` executable.
+Make sure you update the path in the configuration below.

 	<?xml version="1.0" encoding="UTF-8"?>
 	<!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">